 Families of deer pranced.
-Wild hogs sniffed the ground, searching for truffles.
+Wild hogs sniffed the ground, searching for truffles and berries.
 Butterflies fluttered around in an aimless circle, creating a cortex of magnificent colors.
 It seemed the whole world existed with a breath-taking harmony.

 But one creature didn’t belong.
 He was an ugly little thing that disgraced the serenity with his vile presence as he bounded through it.

 He raced through the dim twilight peeking through the entangled branches above, moving like a grand specter.
 His dark cloak bellowed behind him like the wings of some sort of mutant bat, the image only reinforced as he dove from root to root, using each one as a platform to hop to the next.